 The adhesive tape application process can be “a challenge”, says Tesa’s Arndt, and Tesa assists customers with process engineering and support through external integration partners to make processes as efficient as possible.

 Meanwhile, H.B.
-Fuller’s McGreevy says there will always be, «a diversity of adhesive solutions» but electric vehicle manufacturers will favor solutions which easily scale to support high-volume manufacturing.
+Fuller’s McGreevy says there will always be, “a diversity of adhesive solutions” but electric vehicle manufacturers will favor solutions that easily scale to support high-volume manufacturing.

 “I think reactive adhesives which provide thermosetting performance and speed of processing are part of the future, while cure-on-demand adhesives – such as those relying on ultraviolet light – can be a process enabler.Today we’re still seeing relatively small production volumes for electric vehicles but over time I think the types of adhesives that will become the most frequently chosen will be the ones which lend themselves to high-volume, repetitive and automated processing characteristic of automotive manufacturing.”